AlexData-Hawkhill/alexdata-minimal-linux-arch-os/restart-desktop-environment.md

 ```
 loginctl terminate-user $USER
 ```
+(IF IT IS ANOTHER USERS SESSION THAT IS THE PROBLEM)
 ```
-# IF IT IS ANOTHER USERS SESSION THAT IS THE PROBLEM:
 loginctl list-sessions
 loginctl terminate-session SESSION_ID
 ```